Since joining Chambers in 2010, Henry has developed a busy practice and is instructed in a wide range of work in line with 2TG’s core areas.

 Prior to joining 2TG, Henry was signed to Sony/BMG as a recording artist and songwriter, touring extensively and playing alongside artists such as Radiohead and Beck.

 Henry is ranked Tier 1 in the Legal 500 for Insurance Fraud.
-As a leading junior in this area of law, clients say that he is “…excellent in cross-examination and has an ability to grasp all the issues”.
+As a leading junior in this area of law, clients say that he is “A very good strategist that is truly aware of clients’ aims and commercial realities.” “…excellent in cross-examination and has an ability to grasp all the issues”.

 During pupillage Henry gained experience of a wide variety of general contractual disputes, including claims involving the sale and supply of goods and services and credit hire litigation.

 He worked extensively on Milner v Carnival PLC EWCA Civ 389 CA, a landmark Court of Appeal decision on the assessment of damages for a ruined holiday.

 Henry has experience of insurance claims concerning policy interpretation, avoidance of cover for nondisclosure, misrepresentation and breach of notification clauses.